JoseCarlosDeJesus/PLANTUML-features/readme.md

 Thus, we have to determine from which criteria we build these reusable artifacts, for this we use the concept of *Variability* and *Domain Engineering of an SPL*:

-***Variabilidade:*** Software variability is the ability of a software system or artifact to be efficiently extended, modified, customized or configured for a particular context.
+***Variability:*** Software variability is the ability of a software system or artifact to be efficiently extended, modified, customized or configured for a particular context.

-***Engenharia de Domínio para desenvolvimento de SPL:*** process of developing reusable software artifacts for a domain.
+***Domain Engineering for the development of SPL:*** process of developing reusable software artifacts for a domain.
 (CZARNECKI; EISENECKER., 2000).

 Among these reusable artifacts of an SPL are the Feature Model and the Features: